1DanielG/String_Manipulation_Project-Gutenberg/README.md

     ##     Miss Prism.
     ##              41

-The output contingency table are of class table.
-The behavior of these objects is not quite like a data frame.
+The output contingency tables are of class table.
+The behavior of these objects are not quite like a data frame.
 So convert it to a data frame for simple visualization with `ggplot2`.

 ``` r
 #